top of page

 By Ahmie Baum, CFP® CFBA

-Passing wealth to the next generation is about more than just estate planning.
+Transferring wealth between generations involves more than legal documents and tax strategies.
 Yes, making sure you have the proper documentation and estate planning vehicles in place is important when preparing the assets for transfer.
-But preparing the assets without also preparing the next generation is a costly mistake that should be avoided.
+But in my work with family businesses, I've observed that successful transitions depend equally on preparing the next generation for their future responsibilities.

 The first step in preparing the next generation is to assess the five dimensions of family capital.
 At Interchange Capital Partners, we work with clients to determine their current financial situation and plan for their family’s future.